Iconic Pieces: The Louis Vuitton Edition

 As one of the most purchased bags in fashion history, the Speedy’s classic and distinct shape has never gone out of style.
 That’s really saying something, considering it was one of the very first handbags Louis Vuitton ever made in the early 1930s.

-Now available in a range of materials prints, the Speedy comes in a size, 25, 30, 35, or 40, so it can literally be anything from a small handbag to a weekender.
-And with the Original and Bandouliere style options, you can have as much (or little) accoutrement as you deem necessary.
+Now available in a range of materials prints, the Speedy comes in sizes 25, 30, 35, or 40, so it can literally be anything from a small handbag to a weekender.
+And with the Original and Bandouliere style options, you can have as much (or little) accouterment as you deem necessary.
 Because it’s made from a single piece of coated canvas, it’s as durable as it is desirable — evidenced by the fact that it continues to go up in price and value every year.

 People-watching alone should tell you that the Neverfull is hands-down a fan favorite.
-First released in 2007, the range of options the Neverfull offers seems to be fitting of the times.
+First released in 2007, the range of options the Neverfull offers seems to be fitting for the times.
 Depending on the size it is big enough to fit a laptop, a sweater, or just about anything else one might need during a day galavanting around the city.
 With the side-cinch feature, it can easily impersonate a smaller bag and fit in unexpectedly snug places, including under the seat in front of you on a flight.

 Many Louis lovers find the Pochette Accessories to be an approachable piece to begin their collection, in part because it’s fairly affordable (relatively speaking), though it continues to go up rapidly in price.
 In truth, it can be quite hard to get your hands on, largely because demand is high.
 It’s just big enough to fit the necessities (and accessories) and can prove quite versatile when you consider the range of strap options.